nawagner/AI-reading-list-for-policy-people/README.md

-# My reading list
+# AI reading list
 This repository is intended for someone who wants to get up-to-speed with AI in a policy professional capacity.
-It is not intended to turn you into a full time AI system developer, but it should allow you to talk intelligently with one.
+It is not primarily intended to turn you into a full time AI system developer, but it should allow you to talk intelligently with one.

 # Classes
 * [Elements of AI](https://www.elementsofai.com/)